CSC-3380-Fall-2024/Precision-Notes/README.md

 Goal:
-The goal of this application is to create a interactive applicative with note-taking properties.
-The application consists of a general homepage, with several subfunctions (Calculator, Flashcards, etc.)
+The goal of this project is to create an interactive application with note-taking properties.
+The application consists of a general homepage with several subfunctions (Calculator, Flashcards, etc.)
 We hope and wish that this application will be used by students to improve their academic standings and change study habits.